 Shortly thereafter, while attending a a state association sponsored meeting of mutual managers, Gordy met with Howard Wiedenhoeft, manager for Ixonia Mutual.
 He brought up the idea of a merger from a business and economic standpoint.
 Both mutuals were financially strong.
 Their policy counts and premium volume were similar.
 A merger would lead to business efficiencies by reducing expenses, with the idea that there would only be one office, one audit, one computer system and one manager.

 The idea of such a merger was not impulsive or in any way taken lightly.
 In early August 2009, management for both mutuals met again to discuss the feasibility.
-Later that month, they followed with another meeting, this time including both companies’ executive committees and their auditors.
+Later that month, they followed with another meeting, this time including the executive committees and auditors for both companies.

 On December 12, 2009, a special joint merger meeting of Ixonia Mutual and Watertown Mutual policyholders was held.
 Policyholders for both mutuals approved the merger, bringing Ted Degner’s thoughts from more than 30 years ago to fruition.